-The Golden Apricot International Film Festival carries the theme Crossroads of Cultures and Civilizations.
+Golden Apricot Yerevan International Film Festival carries the theme: Crossroads of Cultures and Civilizations.
 The title may well serve as our impassioned mantra for building cultural bridges and fostering dialogue.
 It also reflects the history of Armenia itself, which for millennia has existed as a flash point for competing geopolitical forces.
-Armenia's desirable geographic position has made it into a hot spot of contention for various empires, yet on the other hand, it has resulted in a civilization replete with world influences and a dynamic arts heritage.
-We welcome films representing diverse ethnic groups, religions, and nations that depict the human experience, the daily lives of people, ordinary and extraordinary, their troubles and their joys, as they try to find meaning in a changing world and struggle to redefine themselves in a world that recognizes fewer and fewer boundaries.
+Armenia's desirable geographic position has made it into a bone of contention for various empires, but has, on the other hand, resulted in a civilization replete with world influences and a dynamic arts heritage.
+We welcome films representing diverse ethnic groups, religions, and nations that depict the human experience, the everyday lives of people, ordinary and extraordinary, their troubles and their joys, as they try to find meaning in a changing world; as they struggle to redefine themselves in a world that recognizes fewer and fewer boundaries.

-Yerevan is an evolving testament to Armenia’s heritage.
-GAIFF has rapidly become a principal destination for filmmakers of all genres, particularly those advancing universal values of peace, mutual understanding, cultural harmony and cross-pollination.
-Accordingly, GAIFF features a multitude of films representing various nations, ethnicities, and religions, collectively depicting the full richness of the human experience.
+Yerevan is an evolving testament to that heritage, and the Golden Apricot has fast become a premier destination for regional filmmakers, particularly those advancing universal values of peace, cultural harmony and mutual understanding.
+Accordingly, the Golden Apricot features a multitude of films representing various nations, ethnicities, and religions, collectively depicting the full richness of the human experience.

-The Golden Apricot festival is different from other such events in the sense that it is relatively smaller-scale and intimate while it continues to garner international attention and respect.
+The Golden Apricot festival is different from other such events in the sense that it is smaller scale and more intimate, but it continues to garner international attention and respect.
 The films are presented in two international competition sections: features and documentaries.
-One Grand Prize Golden Apricot and one Special Mention are awarded in each category.
-The festival has a special pan-Armenian competitive section - Armenian Panorama - for short, feature, documentary, and animation films produced by filmmakers of Armenian descent.
+One Grand Prize Golden Apricot and one Special Mention (Silver Apricot) are awarded in each category.
+The festival has a special pan-Armenian competitive section - Armenian Panorama - for films produced by filmmakers of Armenian descent.
 The opening of the festival is always marked with a traditional blessing of apricots, for which Armenia is famous.